varshitha-acog/reForge/_sources/index.rst.txt

    The reForge source code is hosted on GitLab at: https://github.com/DanYev/reforge

-The reForge Python package provides a comprehensive suite of utilities designed for high‐performance simulation, analysis, and data processing workflows.
+The reForge Python package provides a comprehensive suite of utilities designed for MD simulations, analysis, and data processing workflows.
 It features optimized mathematical routines, GPU‐accelerated computations, and a variety of helper tools to streamline file I/O and data manipulation.
 Developed to support advanced research projects in simulation and analysis, reForge is available for public use under the GNU V3 License.